nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Timeline

 - Anytime before Feb.
-10: new login page is available to test
+24: new login page is available to test
 - Feb.
-10, 2020: new login page becomes official
+24, 2020: new login page becomes official

+{{#> callout type='info'}}
+Timeline has been pushed back from Feb.
+10 to Feb.
+24 in order to provide additional preparation time.
+This date is now the final one and won't be moved further.
+{{/callout}}

 Communication will be sent out by email to all of our customers prior to the change.